Prince R380: Racing history

 Due to the cancellation of the Japanese Grand Prix in 1965, the R380 was used by Prince to test high speed aerodynamics.
 This led to the car being used to break five E-class land speed records in late 1965.

 A Prince R380 followed by a Porsche 906.

 For the 1966 Japanese Grand Prix at Fuji Speedway, Prince entered four R380s, while a trio of newer Porsche 906s were also entered.
 In the end, the R380s took the overall victory, with Yoshikazu Sunako's R380 ahead of Hideo Oishi's second place R380.

 Following the rebuilding of the R380s by Nissan, four cars were once again entered in the Japanese Grand Prix.
 However, the 906s were able to overcome the previous year's loss, leaving the R380-IIs to settle for second, third, fourth, and sixth.
 The margin of victory was nearly two minutes.
 Nissan later used an R380-II to set new land speed records, breaking seven records in October of that year.

 Following Nissan's development of the newer R381 in 1968, the R380s were sold to privateers.
 Three were once again entered in the Japanese Grand Prix, where they took third, fourth, and fifth places.
-Two factory-entered R380s went on to finish first and second in the 1969 Chevron Paradise 6 Hour race at the Surfers Paradise International Raceway in Australia.
+Two factory-entered Nissan R380A-IIIs finished first and second in the 1969 Chevron Surfers Paradise 6 Hour race at the Surfers Paradise International Raceway in Australia.
 1969 saw one R380 taking second place in the 1000 km of Fuji race, and yet another second place in 1970 at a 200 mi event at Fuji.

 In 2005, Nismo would restore an R380-II and use it for exhibition events, running alongside other cars in the R380 series.